acdcjunior/acdcjunior.github.io/_drafts/architectures-goals-should-be-embrace-change.md

 Should we give up, then?
 Nah, just a different goal: embrace change.
 We should make sure our architecture enables our software to adapt quickly to changes, triggered by new information that we learn as the problem and the sofware matures.

+Architecture is imposing some constraints on our code (e.g. entities can't have references to repositories), but that's a good thing.
+It enables criativity instead of limiting it.